tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/image.md

 The output of this Op is a single bounding box that may be used to crop the original image.
 The output is returned as 3 tensors: `begin`, `size` and `bboxes`.
 The first 2 tensors can be fed directly into `tf.slice` to crop the image.
-The latter may be supplied to `tf.image.draw_bounding_box` to visualize what the bounding box looks like.
+The latter may be supplied to `tf.image.draw_bounding_boxes` to visualize what the bounding box looks like.

 Bounding boxes are supplied and returned as `[y_min, x_min, y_max, x_max]`.
 The